-Whether they are trailers, RVs, or low-cost dwellings, we need to construct these homes, keeping the aesthetics of the neighbourhood in mind.
-By following a consistent construction model, urban planners can skilfully integrate such homes with existing residences.
+Whether they are trailers, RVs, or low-cost dwellings, we need to construct these homes, keeping the aesthetics of the neighborhood in mind.
+By following a consistent construction model, urban planners can skillfully integrate such homes with existing residences.

 In the US, manufactured housing (commonly replacing the words “trailer park”) is built to the Manufactured Home Construction and Safety Standards (HUD Code) and constructed in the controlled environment of a manufacturing plant.
 It is no longer about mobility but about affordability, looking pretty much like your typical ranch in a safe and amenitized community.

-On the one hand, we see a manufactured housing community like Saddle Brook Farms in Grayslake, IL, that looks like an upscale subdivision.
+On the one hand, we see a manufactured housing community like Saddle Brook Farms in Grayslake, Illinois, that looks like an upscale subdivision.
 On the other hand, affordability is already an inherent part of creating a complete community, which includes a range of housing options and mixed-use developments.
-This fulfils most municipality’s development goals of integrating different income-groups/affordability status within a community, as well as create an attractive and thriving community, like Hendrick Farm in Ottawa, ON, and our very own design for Fox Run in Boyne City, MI.
+This fulflils most municipality’s development goals of integrating different income-groups/affordability status within a community, as well as create an attractive and thriving community, like Hendrick Farm in Ottawa, Ontario, and our very own design for Fox Run in Boyne City, Michigan.